j2sol/zuul/doc/source/triggers.rst

     *pr-comment* - comment added on pull request

+    *pr-label* - label added or removed on pull request

     *push* - head reference updated (pushed to branch)

     *tag* - new tag created